jeffknupp/blog/in_progress/new_post.md

-When we call a normal Python function, execution starts at function's first line and continues until a `return` statement, `exception`, or the end of the function is encountered (which is seen as an implicit `return None`).
+When we call a normal Python function, execution starts at function's first line and continues until a `return` statement, `exception`, or the end of the function (which is seen as an implicit `return None`) is encountered.
 Once a function returns control to it's caller, that's it.
-All of the variables created in the function are destroyed, and a new call to the function starts everything from the beginning.
+Any work done by the function and stored in local variables is lost.
+A new call to the function creates everything from scratch.

-This is all very standard when discussing functions (or *subroutines*) in most programming languages.
-There are times, though, when it's beneficial to have the ability to create a function which, instead of simply returning a single value, is able to yield a series of values.
-To do so, it would have to "remember" where it left off each time and, unlike normal functions, have multiple points of entry.
+This is all very standard when discussing functions (more generally refferred to as [subroutines](http://en.wikipedia.org/wiki/Subroutine)) in computer programming.
+There are times, though, when it's beneficial to have the ability to create a "function" which, instead of simply returning a single value, is able to yield a series of values.
+To do so, such a function would need to be able to "save it's work," so to speak.

-Earlier, I said, "yield a series of values" because our hypothetical function doesn't "return" in the normal sense. `return` implies that the function is "returning" control of execution to the point at which it was called.
+I said, "yield a series of values" because our hypothetical function doesn't "return" in the normal sense. `return` implies that the function is *returning control of execution* to the point where the function was called.
-"Yield," however, implies that the transfer of control is temporary and voluntary, and our function expects to regain it in the future.
+"Yield," however, implies that *the transfer of control is temporary and voluntary*, and our function expects to regain it in the future.

-In Python, "functions" with these capabilities are called `generators`, and they're incredibly useful.
-The `yield` statement was initially introduced to give programmers the ability to create `generator functions` in much the same way they already wrote normal functions.
-Consider the following example where the main issue is controlling iteration.
+In Python, "functions" with these capabilities are called `generators`, and they're incredibly useful. `generators` (and the `yield` statement) were initially introduced to give programmers a more straightforward way of writing code that produced a series of values.
+Previously, creating something like a random number generator required a class or module that both generated values and kept track of state between calls.
+With the introduction of `generators`, this became much simpler.

+To better understand the problem `generators` solve, let's take a look at an example.
+Throughout the example, keep in mind the core problem being solved:
+**generating a series of values.**

 *Note: Outside of Python, all but the simplest `generators` would be referred to as [`coroutines`](http://en.wikipedia.org/wiki/Coroutine).
 I'll use the latter term later in the post.
 The important thing to remember is, in Python, everything described here as a `coroutine` is still a `generator`.
 Python formally defines the term `generator`; `coroutine` is used in discussion but has no formal definition in the language.*

 ### Example: Fun With Prime Numbers

-Suppose our boss asks us to write a function that takes a `list` of `int`s and returns all the elements which are prime numbers [^prime].
-The only additional requirement is that she needs to be able to iterate over the results.
+Suppose our boss asks us to write a function that takes a `list` of `int`s and returns some Iterable containing the elements which are prime numbers [^prime].

+*Remember, an [Iterable](http://docs.python.org/3/glossary.html#term-iterable) is just an object capable of returning its members one at a time.*

 "Simple," we say, and we write the following: